 \section{Abstract}

 Tactile sensing is a crucial capability for Vision-Language-Action (VLA) architectures, as it enables dexterous and safe manipulation in contact-rich tasks.
-However, reliance on dedicated tactile hardware increases cost and reduces reproducibility across robotic platforms.
+However, reliance on dedicated tactile hardware increases costs and reduces reproducibility across robotic platforms.
 We argue that tactile-aware manipulation can be learned offline and deployed without direct haptic feedback at inference.
 To this end, we present HapticVLA, which proceeds in two tightly coupled stages: Safety-Aware Reward-Weighted Flow Matching (SA-RWFM) and Tactile Distillation (TD).
-SA-RWFM trains a flow-matching action expert that incorporates precomputed, safety-aware tactile rewards penalizing excessive grasping force and suboptimal grasping trajectories.
+SA-RWFM trains a flow-matching action expert that incorporates precomputed, safety-aware tactile rewards, penalizing excessive grasping force and suboptimal grasping trajectories.
 TD further transfers this tactile-aware capability into a conventional VLA: we distill a compact tactile token from the SA-RWFM teacher and train a student VLA to predict that token from vision and state modalities, enabling tactile-aware action generation at inference without requiring on-board tactile sensors.
 This design preserves contact-rich tactile-aware reasoning within VLA while removing the need for on-board tactile sensors during deployment.
-On real-world experiments, HapticVLA achieves a mean success rate of 86.7\%, consistently outperforming baseline VLAs — including versions provided with direct tactile feedback during inference.
+In real-world experiments, HapticVLA achieves a mean success rate of 86.7\%, consistently outperforming baseline VLAs — including versions provided with direct tactile feedback at inference.
 All code, models, datasets, and a digital twin of our setup are available on the \href{https://advanced-robotic-manipulation.github.io/websites/websites/hapticvla/}{Project website}.

-\section{INTRODUCTION}
+\section{Introduction}

-Vision-Language-Action models (VLAs) unify visual perception and language understanding to generate robot control commands that enable scalable manipulation of everyday tasks, including complex actions that require bimanual or even mobile bimanual setups~\cite{kim2024openvla, black2024pi0visionlanguageactionflowmodel, shukor2025smolvla}.
-They take vision modality from cameras and the proprioceptive state as inputs and output continuous motor states.
-Hence, they rely solely on vision for environment perception that lacks explicit force or tactile awareness.
+Vision-Language-Action models (VLAs) unify visual perception and language understanding to generate robot control commands that enable scalable manipulation of everyday tasks, including complex actions that require bimanual or even mobile bimanual setups~\cite{kimopenvla, black2024pi0visionlanguageactionflowmodel, shukor2025smolvla}.
+They take visual input from cameras and proprioceptive states, and output continuous motor commands.
+Hence, they rely solely onvision for environment perception, lacking explicit force or tactile awareness.
 In practice, this means that a VLA cannot understand hardness or solidity, severely limiting safe, contact-rich manipulation of soft and fragile objects.